-- The admin account has full privileges, in both view and config contexts. - The audit account can work only in the view context and can use only show and exit commands.
+- The admin account has full privileges in the view, config, and diagnose contexts. - The audit account can work only in the view context and can use only show and exit commands.

 Basic account management

 A person who is logged in as admin can view, enable, and disable the audit account status and can change the password for the admin and audit accounts.